 The only constant is change.

 All energy is movement, and movement is life.
 When that current stops, both literally and figuratively we die.
 And yet so many of us feel trapped amid the circumstances that seemingly conspire in keeping us in stasis and stagnation.
-What are we truly willing to let go of — our accomplishments? limitations? identity? — that keep us tethered to the safety of the riverbank, even as the river’s silvery green hands knock and pull at the hull of our little boat…?
+What are we truly willing to let go of — accomplishments? limitations? identity? — that keeps us tethered to the safety of the riverbank, even as the river’s silvery green hands knock and pull at the hull of our little boat…?

 Time now to cast off and let go the rudder, despite not knowing what we will meet around the next bend.
 It might be whitewater rapids or a waterfall, yet it may simply be a wide open, graceful river flowing surely to the sea.
 We won’t know until we meet it and pass through, broken open or seemingly intact.